kenttoku/discord-puppet-cli/README.md

 ## Authors

-Discord Puppet CLI is maintained by $(MAINTAINERS).
+Discord Puppet CLI is maintained by Kent Tokunaga.